-“Stopping As Success: transitioning to locally led development” (SAS) is a three-year USAID-funded collaborative learning project that is looking at responsible exits and transitions of INGOs from a variety of different contexts.
-It is being implemented by a consortium consisting of Peace Direct, Search for Common Ground and CDA Collaborative Learning.
+“Stopping As Success: Transitioning to Locally Led Development” (SAS) is a collaborative learning project looking at responsible exists and transitions of INGOs in different contexts.

-The primary goal of the project is to bring greater awareness to the international community of the multiple dynamics at play when ending a development programme and provide guidelines on how to ensure locally-led development.
+The primary goal of the project is to promote locally led development by bringing greater awareness to the international community of the multiple dynamics at play when transitioning or ending a development program and to provide practical guidelines and resources.

-Since 2017, the SAS consortium has looked at 18 case studies of INGOs exits and transitions in support of locally-led development from 13 various contexts: Bosnia, Colombia, Georgia, Kenya, Morocco, the Philippines, Democratic Republic of Congo, Thailand, Bangladesh, Burundi, India, Guatemala, and Timor-Leste.
+Since 2017, the SAS consortium has explored real-life examples of aid exits and transitions, conducting 20 case studies involving local and international organizations in 13 contexts: Bosnia, Colombia, Georgia, Kenya, Morocco, the Philippines, the Democratic Republic of Congo, Thailand, Bangladesh, Burundi, India, Guatemala, and Timor-Leste.

 We want to hear from you